jaredpalmer/formik/docs/tutorial.md

 ## Wrapping Up

 Congratulations!
-You've created a signup form with Formik that:
+You’ve created a signup form with Formik that:

 - Has complex validation logic and rich error messages
 - Properly displays errors messages to the user at the correct time (after they have blurred a field)